minprog/programmeren-ki/other/caffeine/index.md

     1 cocoa
     That makes 5 drinks in total

-And if an amount less than 0.01 is entered, the program should ask again.
+And if an amount of 0 or less is entered, the program should ask again.

     $ ./caffeine
     Amount in grams: 0.005